inderpal2406/ansible-training-environments/project-2/ansible/enhanced/README.md

 42. Then we bumped up the version of python package from 3.10 to 3.11.
 43. Modifed the playbook to install the packages.
 Executed it.
 44. Re-executed the same playbook and no errors were faced this time for broken packages.
+45. Add vars for web-dev & db-dev in host_vars dir.
+Var added is role.
+This is done as we couldn't set ansible facts for these 2 systems.